JonesH/markdown-cv/index.md

 - Transformation: Skilled in using Python and other efficient technologies for data transformation.
 - Loading and Formatting: Capable of loading and formatting data into the desired format in memory.
 - Validation: Experienced in performing data validation to ensure accuracy and integrity.
-- Optimization: Knowledgeable in optimizing data operations, including indexing techniques, to improve query performance.
+- Optimization: Knowledgeable in optimizing data operations to improve query performance.

 __Artificial Intelligence__
 - Deep Learning: Well-versed in deep learning techniques for tasks such as classification and clustering.

 __High performance computing__
-- Parallelization: Proficient in implementing parallelization techniques using libraries like CUDA or NumPy to leverage high-performance computing capabilities.
+- Parallelization: Proficient in parallelization techniques using libraries like CUDA or NumPy for high-performance computing.

 <!--
 ## Technologies